Cobra Power Station Crash Course

 - Provides supplemental power for your devices during an outage.

-- Two integrated LED flashlights make the unit useable at night.
+- Two integrated LED flashlights make the unit usable at night.

 - We have since added the Cobra Power Station to our winter emergency kit.